Our Hayling Island care home is at the heart of Gorseway Park’s residential community, set within four acres of beautiful parkland.

 Once our residents arrive, our carers welcome them with open arms to make them feel at home immediately.
-You and your loved one will have peace of mind knowing our Hayling Island care home will be like a real home for them.

 We want our care home residents to feel secure while enjoying a friendly, homely and comfortable environment.
 Residents can enjoy leisure time alone or meet new people at our communal lounge, which offers plenty of space for solo or group activities.

 In terms of communication, our residential care home has Wi-Fi and we provide iPad tablets for residents so they can call their loved ones via Skype or other messaging apps.
 Visitors can also bring their devices and connect to the Internet to show loved ones photos and videos or to play games.